Can the Pope change the Lord's Prayer?

 I didn't say anything, what could I say.
 I could only look open-mouthed with amazement.
 It was then the sergeant spoke again, "Kid," he said gently, "everyone of those seven Commies was killed by a sword stroke."

-That is all I can tell you Mom.
-As I say, it may have been the sun in my eyes, it may have been the cold or the pain.
-But that is what happened.
+the sun in my eyes, it may have been the cold or the pain.
+But that is what

 Love,